tanrax/org-social/README.md

 (Replace `https://my-awesome-website.com/social.org` with your actual URL.)
 You needs to do it only once.

 Now it's your turn to learn how to interact with Org Social's syntax and the community.
-Check the [Use cases](#use-cases) section or use a Org Social client.
+Check the [Use cases](#use-cases) section or install the [official client](https://github.com/tanrax/org-social.el).

 ## Introduction